voldien/hpm/README.md

  Dependencies
 ----------------
 The *hpm* project does not have any additional dependency other than the libraries provided with the standard *c* libraries.
-However, it is recommended that the following Debian packages has to be installed prior, see following .
+However, it is recommended that the following Debian packages have to be installed prior, see the following.
 If a higher version is already installed this is not required.
 ```bash
 apt-get install gcc-6